Scandiking/Liang-Chapter-2/README.md

 # Liang-Chapter-2

+So, this is a repo consisting of the programs from _Introduction to Java Programming and Data Structures_ by _Y.
+Daniel Liang_ featuring lots of comments for my own learing's sake.

-Where's the repo for the chapter 1 classes?
+Where's the repo for the chapter 1 java classes?
+There aren't any.
 Because they are way too basic.
 It's in the league of

 <pre>
 ```java